reagul/Jenkins-VS7-K8s/README.md

 ### Spring Boot app Deployed

-You can test the Spring boot app once deployed with ths example REST call.
-You can do this on a browser or with Curl.
+You can test the SpringBoot app after deployment stage  with this REST call.
+Do this via browser or with Curl.

 ```
 $ curl http://10.10.20.153/hello-world